Elliott Wave Theory

 Minimum and maximum price objective for Wave 5 is obtained by multiplying the length of Wave 1 by 3.236 (which is 2*1.618) and adding it either to the bottom or the top of Wave 1.

 The most popular way to obtain price objectives for corrective waves is through the use of Fibonacci retracement levels.
 The most frequent ones are 38.2% (the square inverse of golden ratio), 50% and 61.8% (the inverse of golden ratio).
 So in a strong trend the price will usually retrace about 38.2% of the previous move and in a weak trend, the 61.8% retracement is more likely.
-An example of Fibonacci retracement levels “in action” can be seen below (charts courtesy of):
+An example of Fibonacci retracement levels can be seen on the silver chart below (charts courtesy of):

 Let us now turn to describing individual Elliott Waves.
 We will begin with the 5-wave part of the 5-3 cycle that is presented on the diagram below (we will consider a bullish higher-degree wave, the description is analogous in the case of a bearish one).